Custom Athletic and Night Protection Mouthguards

 Your jaw can exert a lot of force.
 While this is great news if you want to eat a raw carrot or tear into some beef jerky, it’s not so great when the force is being applied to your own teeth!
 Clenching and grinding can do serious damage to your teeth – you may even fracture or lose teeth.

 The signs of teeth grinding and clenching are distinctive.
-Dr. Mohr will check for worn enamel, damage to the chewing surfaces of your teeth, and abfractions, or notches in your teeth near the gumline.
+Our team will check for worn enamel, damage to the chewing surfaces of your teeth, and abfractions, or notches in your teeth near the gumline.

-If you are diagnosed with bruxism, Dr. Mohr will recommend that you wear a nightguard while you sleep to avoid further damage to your teeth.
-He will also explore the root causes of your bruxism to see if it can be stopped altogether.
+If you are diagnosed with bruxism, we recommend that you wear a nightguard while you sleep to avoid further damage to your teeth.
+We will explore the root causes of your bruxism to see if it can be stopped altogether.
 For example, if a misalignment is causing you to clench and grind, this may be solved with orthodontic treatment or a dental restoration.

 We Want to Help You Keep Your Teeth for a Lifetime

-Call the Denver dental office of Dr. Christopher Mohr to schedule a consultation.
+Call Denver Family Dentistry to schedule a consultation.
 We’ll discuss your lifestyle and examine your teeth to see if a customized mouthguard is a good choice for you!